nminev95/photo-contest-application/README.md

     `npm run start`

-11. Please, note that there are several pre-created users.
+11. Please, note that there are several pre-created users who are currently participating in most of the contests:
  - To test all the features that each **participant(Photo Junkie)** can access, log in with the following credentials:

      _username_: `john_33`

      _password_: `ASDF123!`

+     _`create a new user account` to test the feature **Upload a photo per contest**_

  - To test all the features that each **Orginizer** can access, log in with the following credentials: